Mjz86/String/README.md

 ## stack buffer optimization ( runtime sso tuning) ( advanced users):
 - use the  tunable sso  feature for a better quality of life , it has more safety.
-- if codd bloat of the main tunable sso is a concern , then use the `implace_string`.
+- if code bloat of the main tunable sso is a concern , then use the `implace_string`.
+- if the stack buffer is not big enough,  unlike in C , we do not overflow,  but we allocate on the heap , this ensures safety that C did not have in its stack buffers ( char arrays in C are kinda just stack buffers)
 By using a stack buffer, you ensure that no allocation occurs as long as the buffer is big enough.
 If not, allocation may occur.
 The users must ensure that the buffer outlives the string object and the objects that it moved to or